If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 An email list is another must-have content marketing tool.

-Then, you start collecting the email lists of subscribers.
+Then, you start collecting subscribers’ email lists.

 To build an active email list of subscribers, you must offer your audience a relevant opt-in bribe.
 These could be an ebook, a checklist, content upgrades, a free trial period, etc.